IbcAlpha/IBC/userguide.md

 #### On Unix:

-- use a command similar to this:
+- unpack the ZIP file using a command similar to this:

 ```
 sudo unzip ~/Downloads/IBController-3.3.0.zip -d \